ENCOMS/OSSU-CS/intro-CS/introduction-to-programming/CS50P-Introduction-To-Programming-With-Python/pytest_mini_introduction/pytest-refresh.md

 + Pytest file should start with either test_filename or filename_test
 + Naming convention for all functions should start with test_
 + The name should have a meaning of what it is testing.

-like: test_convert.py
++ It should look like this: test_convert.py

 tip:
-+ If function convention test_name-of-function is follow pytest would no take it into acount.
++ If function convention test_name-of-function is follow pytest would no take it into account.

 ## Ways to implement pytest

-1. By only unsing keyword assert of pytest, then running the file with pytest.
+1. By only using keyword assert of pytest, then running the file with pytest.
 2. If we need some function from pytest we can import pytest, then use his functions.

 ## Unit-testing